rcoenmans/vsts-client/README.md

 project = client.get_project('Self-flying car')
 ```
 ### Create a team project
-Create a team project in a Visual Studio Team Services account using the given `SourceControlType` and `ProcessTemplate`.
+Create a team project in a Azure DevOps account using the given `SourceControlType` and `ProcessTemplate`.
 ```python
 from vstsclient.vstsclient import VstsClient from vstsclient.constants import (